 Since inception, Standard has not paid any dividends on its common stock and it does not anticipate that it will pay dividends in the foreseeable future.
-As at August 31, 2009, Grosvenor had 46 shareholders; three of these shareholders are an officers and director.
+As at August 31, 2010, Standard had 46 shareholders; three of these shareholders are an officers and directors.